mandlcho/blueprint-gpt/README.md

-# UnrealVibes · Vibe Code plugin
+# blueprint-gpt : llm-to-blueprint code generator.

 **License:** Apache 2.0 — free to use, modify, and ship (including commercially) with attribution retained.
 Originated by Mandl Cho (GitHub: [@mandlcho](https://github.com/mandlcho)).
 See `LICENSE` and `NOTICE` for details.

 A UE5 editor plugin that lets you "vibe code" blueprint snippets by describing the desired feature in natural language.
-It sends prompts to OpenAI's Chat Completions API and injects the structured answer back into your Blueprint graph as an annotated comment block so you can wire things up quickly.
-The repo and plugin folder are both named **UnrealVibes**, so you can drop it straight into a project.
+It currently sends prompts to the Gemini API and injects the structured answer back into your Blueprint graph as an annotated comment block so you can wire things up quickly.
+Future updates will add other LLM APIs behind the same interface.
+The repo and plugin folder are both named **blueprint-gpt**, so you can drop it straight into a project.

 ## Features

 - Editor-only module that adds a Blueprint-exposed async node `Send Prompt` for use inside Editor Utility Widgets or Blutilities.
-- CLI-style `unreal-cli` window (Window → unrealvibes → unreal-cli) so you can vibe code directly from a dockable tab without wiring Blueprints first.
+- CLI-style dockable window (Window → blueprint-gpt) so you can vibe code directly from a tab without wiring Blueprints first.
-- Project Settings panel (`Plugins > Vibe Code`) for storing your ChatGPT token, base URL, model, temperature and default system instructions.
+- Project Settings panel (`Plugins > blueprint-gpt`) for storing your Gemini API key, base URL, model, temperature and default system instructions.
+Other LLM providers will plug into the same panel later.
 - Optional auto-drop of the returned plan into the selected Blueprint as a comment (pseudo-K2 text + implementation notes).
 - JSON-centric prompting so models respond with deterministic payloads you can parse or extend.

 ## Quick start

-1. Copy the `UnrealVibes` folder into your project's `Plugins` directory (create it if missing).
+1. Copy the `blueprint-gpt` folder into your project's `Plugins` directory (create it if missing).
 2. Regenerate project files and rebuild the editor module.
-3. Launch the editor, open **Project Settings → Plugins → Vibe Code** and paste your ChatGPT token (Plus or Free-tier).
+3. Launch the editor, open **Project Settings → Plugins → blueprint-gpt** and paste your Gemini API key.
-4. Open **Window → unrealvibes → unreal-cli**, paste your Blueprint asset path/prompt, then hit **Send Prompt** to chat in a terminal-style UI.
+4. Open the blueprint-gpt console tab (Window → blueprint-gpt), paste your Blueprint asset path/prompt, then hit **Send Prompt** to chat in a terminal-style UI.
 Toggle “Drop comment into Blueprint” if you want notes injected automatically.
 5. (Optional) Create an **Editor Utility Widget** (or Blutility) and call `Send Prompt` from the `VibeCode` category if you prefer to wire the async node yourself.
 6. Every response yields an `FVibeCodePlan` struct (Summary + PseudoK2 + Notes).
 If `bApplySuggestion` is true, a comment node containing the plan is injected into the Blueprint you referenced.